Glicínia Quartin: Early life and training

-Quartin later worked with the Teatro Moderno de Lisboa, Teatro Experimental de Cascais, the D. Maria II National Theatre in Lisbon, at the invitation of Amélia Rey Colaço, and the Teatro da Cornucópia.
+Quartin later worked with the Teatro Moderno de Lisboa, Teatro Experimental de Cascais, the D. Maria II National Theatre in Lisbon, at the invitation of Amélia Rey Colaço, and at the Teatro da Cornucópia, where she performed in its first play, The Misanthrope by Molière, with Raquel Maria, Dalila Rocha and Filipe La Féria.
 She performed in plays by a wide range of authors, such as Jean Genet, Pier Paolo Pasolini, August Strindberg, Maxim Gorki, Eça de Queirós, and Samuel Beckett.
 At the end of 1967, Amélia Rey Colaço, whose company was operating at the Teatro Capitólio, invited her to replace actress Lourdes Norberto in Edward Albee's A Delicate Balance.
 This proved to be the beginning of a three-year stay with Colaço's company.

 Following the Carnation Revolution in April 1974, which overthrew the authoritarian Estado Novo regime in Portugal, censorship came to an end.
-Quartin performed in Bertolt Brecht'’s Fear and Misery of the Third Reich in July 1974, the first Brecht play to be performed professionally in Portugal.
+Quartin performed in Bertolt Brecht's Fear and Misery of the Third Reich in July 1974, the first Brecht play to be performed professionally in Portugal.
 She continued to act in the theatre until close to her death, having started to rehearse a play in 2005 but then withdrawn due to doctor's orders.
 She also took part in over 20 films and in television soap operas, including Chuva na Areia (Rain in the sand - 1983) on the national television station RTP, and O Jogo (The game - 2003), on the SIC channel.
 In the early 1970s she took a course at the National Conservatory of Lisbon, where she ended up being a teacher for many years.
 She took a course for the preparation of actors at the Calouste Gulbenkian Foundation.
 She also collaborated with the Ministry of Education, directing plays for children and giving seminars for teachers on educational drama and movement and drama.
 On the occasion of her 80th birthday, in 2004, a documentary was broadcast, called Conversations with Glicínia, directed by Jorge Silva Melo.